AndreaRibuoli/RIBY/README.md

 We also add the package *ca-certificates-mozilla* because it will be useful later on.

-Yum handles all dependencies and we will end up installing more that forty pachages!
+Yum handles all dependencies and we will end up installing almost fifty pachages!
 One of these is *bash* so that entering the chroot we can actually use the newly installed **bash** shell:

 ```
 chroot /QOpenSys/chRootRiby /QOpenSys/pkgs/bin/bash